 I didn’t have an art class until I was in high school as my elementary school never offered it.
 Thankfully, I was surrounded by artsy types who both influenced and encouraged me.
 I learned my love of drawing from my dad who was a draftsman; was encouraged to draw and write plays by my fifth-grade teacher Mrs. Hallin and my love of fiber arts from my grandma who taught me to embroider my first pillow.
 I also hit up every vacation bible school during the summers to take advantage of the crafts.
 It was there I learned how to weave!

 Q2: What are your favorite creative outlets to explore?

 There are many, it really depends on the way the wind blows.
 I love creating with clay and exploring all that I can make in the variety of air dry and kiln fire clays available.
-Sewing is always fun in theory…but the actual pattern cutting and accurate sewing/measuring are not my fave.
-Needle felting is my passion as it allows me to combine two loves: fashion and painting (I liken needle felting to painting with fibers).
-Also, there is painting.
+Sewing is always fun in theory…but the actual pattern cutting and accurate sewing/measuring are not my faves.
+Needle felting is my passion as it allows me to combine two loves: fashion and painting (I like needle felting to painting with fibers).
+Also, there is a painting.
 That is actually what I received my degree in so I hold it close to my creating heart.

 Q3: How much time a week do you spend simply creating?

 Of course, not as much as I’d like.
 I’d say between 6-8 hours a week.
 I don’t have a lot of time during the week so I really try to pour my weekend into creating.
 I don’t have cable, children or a clean house so that really frees up my time!